Last Updated on

 Hardware/Electronics You’ll Need:

 As a silent guitar, you mightn’t need much if you’re just wanting a quiet instrument for practice and private playing wherever you go.
 However, if you plan on sharing your talents with others, you’ll need more than what the guitar can dish out unplugged.
-To get started on acquiring everything you’ll need, here’s your list.
+To get started on acquiring everything you’ll need, here’s our guitar accessories guide that you will love.

 - Amplification benefits